aguscorvo/fullstack-challenge-light-it/README.md

 - Swagger: http://localhost:8000/docs
 - Frontend: http://localhost:5137/

+5. Run the `/startup-create` endpoint to initialize the database with three sample patients.

-Stop the containers and remove them and images and volumes created by the previous command:
+To stop the containers and remove them, along with images and volumes created by the previous command:

 ```sh
 docker-compose down